argonne-lcf/ai-science-training-series/00_introToAlcf/03_githubHomework.md

 # GitHub Introduction: Homework Submissions

-You will submit weekly homeworks via this Google Form: __put-here__ The form expects you to submit a URL to a file on [github.com](github.com).
+You will submit weekly homeworks via this [Google Form](https://forms.gle/HD2QKAhj6h5jswYY6) The form expects you to submit a URL to a file on [github.com](github.com).
 You will need an account on [GitHub](github.com) to do this.

 You will also need to setup SSH Keys on github and in your ALCF account.